back

 but never crashed and was rarely passed when tracks were wet.

-did a little ice racing in Canada with CASC during college.
+having done a little ice racing in Canada with CASC during college.

 Being my own mechanic and usually driving to/from events discouraged overexuberance.